kiwiai/passport-jawbone/README.md

 #### Configure Strategy

-The Fitbit OAuth 2.0 authentication strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, and callback URL.
+The Jawbone UP OAuth 2.0 authentication strategy requires a `verify` callback, which accepts these credentials and calls `done` providing a user, as well as `options` specifying a client ID, client secret, and callback URL.

 ```
 var JawboneStrategy = require('passport-jawbone').Strategy;

-passport.use(new FitbitStrategy({
+passport.use(new JawboneStrategy({
     clientID     : JAWBONE_CLIENT_ID,
     clientSecret : JAWBONE_CLIENT_SECRET,
     callbackURL  : CALLBACK_URL,